cgaetan/Gamma-GPD/README.md

 To efficiently calculate the ellipse intersection area, we follow

-Hughes, G. B., and Chraibi, M. (2012), *Calculating ellipse overlap areas*, Computing and Visualization in Science, 15, 291--301.*
+Hughes, G. B., and Chraibi, M. (2012), *Calculating ellipse overlap areas*, Computing and Visualization in Science, 15, 291--301.

-and we use selected part of the code in http://github.com/chraibi/EEOver, namely
+We used selected part of the code in http://github.com/chraibi/EEOver, namely

 Roots3And4.c, solvers-2.c, solvers.h, config.h, program_constants.h